boomerang-io/tasks/CONTRIBUTING.md

 # Contributing Guidelines

-The Helm project accepts contributions via GitHub pull requests.
+The Boomerang Worker project accepts contributions via GitHub pull requests.
 This document outlines the process to help get your contribution accepted.

 ## Issue Types